 Are there certain things you don’t cook yourself — but you order all the time at restaurants?
 French Toast is one of those things for me.
 I am the self appointed queen of pancakes (self appointed means that I told Jorge to call me the Queen of Pancakes and he said ok).
 I feel completely comfortable whipping them up anytime, anywhere.
 For example, there are 12 different pancake recipes on this blog already!
 So it was about time I made some French Toast – Cuban French Toast to be specific!

-However, I am not as comfortable with French Toast as I am other breakfast foods.
+To be honest, I am not as comfortable with French Toast as I am other breakfast foods.
 I can make it…just not as good as I can get in a restaurant.
 Then I learned the secret — stale bread.
 Apparently EVERYONE knew that you had to use stale bread to make good restaurant style french toast, except me.
 I had no idea!

 Now that I know the secret to the prefect French Toast, there is no stopping me!
 And for my first recipe, I really wanted to recreate a Cuban Bread French Toast I had in Miami about 4 years ago.

-I haven’t been able to find a Cuban Bread French Toast near me and am really excited to finally be able to have it without having to drive 5 hours to Miami!
+I haven’t been able to find a similar french toast dish near me and am really excited to finally be able to have it without having to drive 5 hours to Miami!
 If you like regular french toast and you like cuban bread, you will for sure love the combination of the two.
 You should also check out my Donut French Toast for a fun spin on this recipe!